Guru Sishyan (2010 film): Soundtrack

 The music was composed By Dhina and released by Saregama.
+The song "Ketteley" is a remix of a song by Ilaiyaraaja from the 1976 film Bhadrakali.

 Reception

 Sify wrote "Strictly for those who love double entendre, crude comedy, skin show and item numbers, flying kicks and have more than two and a half hours to spare".
 Behindwoods wrote "The storyline is nothing new and it rides on a very predictable path. [..]
 There are no twists and turns and the movie travels on a beaten path".
 Rediff wrote "The problem is, there's nothing in the least respectable about the movie.
 You can enjoy a well-paced potpourri that at least tries to entertain everyone, but there's little to the credit of a film that seriously tests the boundaries of vulgarity and makes you squirm in your seat with embarrassment".